hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 |**Rolling reserve release** |               Amount released back to the merchant after being held for 180 days
 |**Sale**            |                       Sale or transaction amount
 |**Settlement**      |                       Payout amount on D-day
 |**Setup fee**      |                        Fee for the implementation of the project and account.
-It is billed on the first HiPay Fullservice invoice.
+It is billed on the first HiPay Enterprise invoice.
 |**Split settlement** |                      Amount to be paid out on a specific bank account when allocating payouts among several bank accounts
 |**Splitting settlement**  |                 Total amount to be paid out when allocating payouts among several bank accounts
-|**Transferred from merchant** |             Transfer sent from a HiPay Fullservice account to another HiPay Fullservice account (between accounts of a same merchant).
+|**Transferred from merchant** |             Transfer sent from a HiPay Enterprise account to another HiPay Enterprise account (between accounts of a same merchant).
 This operation is displayed on the sending account’s operations.
-|**Transferred to merchant**  |              Transfer sent from a HiPay Fullservice account to another HiPay Fullservice account (between accounts of a same merchant).
+|**Transferred to merchant**  |              Transfer sent from a HiPay Enterprise account to another HiPay Enterprise account (between accounts of a same merchant).
 This operation is displayed on the receiving account’s operations.
-|**Variable**       |                        Commission based on a percentage and calculated on amounts collected on the HiPay Fullservice account.
+|**Variable**       |                        Commission based on a percentage and calculated on amounts collected on the HiPay Enterprise account.

 ## Settlement notifications

-This document is designed to provide you with details on how to integrate your business to the HiPay Fullservice Financial Gateway Notifications.
+This document is designed to provide you with details on how to integrate your business to the HiPay Enterprise Financial Gateway Notifications.
 It gives step-by-step instructions on how to simply and quickly get up and running with our services as well as detailed reference material.

 ## Settlement server-to-server notifications

 ### What is a server-to-server notification?

-**Description**: In order to notify financial events related to your payment system, such as a new settlement file created, the HiPay Fullservice platform can send your application a server-to-server notification.
+**Description**: In order to notify financial events related to your payment system, such as a new settlement file created, the HiPay Enterprise platform can send your application a server-to-server notification.

 ### Setup

-**Procedure** To set up your Financial Feedback Notification URL, you must login into your HiPay Fullservice back office and go to *“Integration -> Notifications -> Financial Feedback*”.
+**Procedure** To set up your Financial Feedback Notification URL, you must login into your HiPay Enterprise back office and go to *“Integration -> Notifications -> Financial Feedback*”.

 *Configuration screen*
 ![](images/media/image5.jpg)